 The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit the student’s name, address, and taxpayer’s identification number (TIN), enrollment and academic status.
 Beginning with 2003, educational institutions must also report amounts to the IRS pertaining to qualified tuition and related expenses, as well as scholarships and/or grants, taxable or not.
 A 1098-T form must also be provided to each applicable student.
 This form is informational only.
 It serves to alert students that they may be eligible for federal income tax education credits.
 It should not be considered as tax opinion or advice.
 While it is a good starting point, the 1098-T, as designed and regulated by the IRS, does not contain all of the information needed to claim a tax credit.
 There is no IRS requirement that you must claim the tuition and fees deduction or an education credit.
 Claiming education tax benefits is a voluntary decision for those who may qualify.

-In January of each year, Abilene Christian University mails an IRS Form 1098-T to all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year.
+In January of each year, Abilene Christian University processes an IRS Form 1098-T to all students who had qualified tuition and other related educational expenses for the previous calendar year.
+The form is available on the student’s Wildcat Pay Portal.
 This form is informational only and should not be considered as tax opinion or advice.
 It serves to alert students that they may be eligible for federal income tax education credits.
 Receipt of Form 1098-T does not indicate eligibility for the tax credit.
-To determine the amount of qualified tuition and fees paid, and the amount of scholarships and grants received, a taxpayer should use their own financial records.

 Note: It is up to each taxpayer to determine eligibility for the credits and how to calculate them.